-The site hydrogeology for the EnergySolutions' Clive facility has been described by Bingham Environmental (1991, 1994) and Envirocare (2000, 2004).
-The most recent revised hydrogeologic report prepared by Envirocare (2004) noted that the interpretations of structure
+The site hydrogeology for the Energy Solutions' Clive facility has been described by Bingham Environmental (1991, 1994) and Envirocare (2000, 2004).
+The most recently revised

 The following description of the Clive site hydrology is taken from the review prepared by Envirocare (2004).
 The site is described as being located on lacustrine (lake bed) deposits associated with the former Lake Bonneville.
 The sediments underlying the facility are principally interbedded silt, sand, and clay.
-While the depth of the sediments below the site is not known, the sediments extend to a depth of at least 250 feet (ft).
-This minimum depth is based on a borehole log for the deepest well on the site which did not encounter bedrock at its total depth of 250 ft.
+While the depth of the sediments below the site is not known, the sediments extend to a depth of at least 250-620 feet (ft) (DWR 2014, water right number 16-816 and associated well log 11293).
+This minimum depth is based on a borehole log for the deepest well on the sitea nearby well which that did not encounter bedrock at its total depth of 250-620 ft.